Brilliant costumes to buy for World Book Day

 Channel your inner feline with this brilliant Mog costume (and take the opportunity to reread all Judith Kerr's brilliant Mog stories while wearing it!).
 A grey and black jumpsuit with an attached, 3D padded character hood, hand covers, deattachable tail and attached shoe covers.
 Size 3 to 5 years.

 “I know it is wet and the sun is not sunny, but we can have lots of good fun that is funny.”
 Whatever the weather, a good day is certain with this Dr Seuss Cat in the Hat costume (and it'll be warm and snuggly, too!).
-The fleece-feel jumpsuit comes with red bow tie, tail, white gloves and hat.
+The fleece-feel jumpsuit comes with red bow tie, tail and hat.
 Size 4 to 12 years.